nuls-io/NIPs/NIPs/NIP2_NULS Community Constitution(Last call).md

 * Adjustment of contract call commission.

-* Adjustment of board proposal commission.
+* Adjustment of Council member proposal commission.

 * Adjustment of adjustable system parameter in other systems.

   (3) Put forward a proposal to perform Foundation account operations.
 The voting period will last 15 days and that of the contributor role proposal will last 5 days; if the approval rating reaches 70%, the proposal will be executed; otherwise it will be invalid.

 * Delegation.
-For example, a board member puts forward a proposal to delegate the node of an important role, the node rewards will be used to support the work to be performed by the role.
+For example, a Council member puts forward a proposal to delegate the node of an important role, the node rewards will be used to support the work to be performed by the role.

 * Fund transfer.
-For example, a board member puts forward a proposal to transfer funds to financially support a community activity.
+For example, a Council member puts forward a proposal to transfer funds to financially support a community activity.
 The initial upper limit of transfer shall be 10,000 NULS and this parameter can be modified.

 * Node creation.
-For example, a board member puts forward a proposal to create nodes with respect to developers and carry out a certain amount of delegation; the node rewards will be used to support the work to be performed by the developer.
+For example, a Council member puts forward a proposal to create nodes with respect to developers and carry out a certain amount of delegation; the node rewards will be used to support the work to be performed by the developer.

 * Smart contract call.
 It aims to perform NRC20 token operation by calling the smart contract.
-For example, the board member shall call the smart contract with respect to the CCC.
+For example, the Council member shall call the smart contract with respect to the CCC.

 2. Start a vote.
-Board member doesn’t need to pay a deposit if starting a vote and may initiate a vote of another type.
+Council member doesn’t need to pay a deposit if starting a vote and may initiate a vote of another type.
-3. Responsibilities of board member.
+3. Responsibilities of Council member.

-* Board member shall communicate with the community in good time.
+* Council member shall communicate with the community in good time.

 * Act in strict accordance with the community’s Constitution.